-The 2nd Annual Festa Italiana Frederick will feature fabulous homemade Italian food and beverages, kids’ activities, entertainment, contests, exhibitors, and so much more!
+The 2nd Annual Festa Italiana Frederick will feature fabulous homemade Italian food and beverages, kids’ activities, entertainment, contests, exhibitors, special evening concert with Roberto Pomili String Orchestra, and so much more!

 Rose Hill Manor • 05.17.14 • 11am–8pm